-Some health conditions may require that you miss work periodically, such as for ongoing medical treatments.
+Some medical conditions may require you miss work periodically, such as for ongoing medical treatments.
 An intermittent leave specifies the frequency and duration of the expected absences, meaning how often you may be away from work, and the length of each absence (for example, once each week for up to two days).
 In some cases, a leave could also specify reduced hours.

-Sign up for 2-step verification at work before your LOA for quick, secure access to your claims, benefits, and payroll information while you’re away.
+Sign up for 2-step verification, at work before your LOA for quick, secure access to your claims, benefits, and payroll information while you’re away.

 What you need to do while on intermittent LOA

 Report your absences: You'll need to report any scheduled time for your intermittent leave to Sedgwick and your manager – even if you simply arrive late or leave early.

 Report any scheduled time you miss due to your intermittent leave: